-This article aims to give honest and up-to-date Borneo travel advice, taking in recommendations from The Foreign Office (FCO) Malaysia as well as general safety standards in Borneo for tourists.
+This article aims to give honest and up-to-date on if it is safe to travel to Malaysian Borneo, taking in recommendations from The Foreign Office (FCO) Malaysia as well as general safety standards in the two states of Sabah and Sarawak for tourists.

 Is Borneo safe to visit?